 Stock owners can also receive rewards via dividends if the company chooses to distribute earnings to their shareholders.

-On average, the entire stock market grows at a rate of about 7% a year, but it is possible to achieve much higher returns by investing in hand-selected individual companies.
-You can minimize the risk of your investment value going down by purchasing shares of stock in only wonderful companies at prices that guarantee a big return.
-That is the Rule #1 way
+It is possible to achieve much higher than average returns by investing in hand-selected individual companies you’ve researched.
+You can minimize your risk by investing in only wonderful companies at prices that guarantee a big return.
+That is the Rule #1 way.

-Takeaway: Among the many things to invest in, stocks are my personal favorite and by far the most rewarding.
-The most successful investors invest in stocks because you can make better returns and retire a lot faster by doing so than with any other investment type.
+Key Takeaway: Among the many things to invest in, stocks are my personal favorite and by far the most rewarding.
+The most successful investors invest in stocks because you can make better returns than with any other investment type.
 Warren Buffett became a successful investor by buying shares of stocks, and you can too.

 10. Stock Options

 When you purchase an option in a company, you are betting that the price of that company’s stock will go up or down.
-Purchasing an option gives you the option to buy or sell shares of that company at a set price within a set timeframe without actually owning the stock.
+Purchasing an option allows you to buy or sell shares of that company at a set price within a set timeframe, without actually owning the stock.

-Options are incredibly risky.
-As with most high-risk types of investments, there is potential for high returns, however, there is also the potential for great loss, especially if you don’t know what you’re doing
+Stock options are incredibly risky.
+As with most high-risk types of investments, there is potential for high returns.
+Unfortunately , there is also the potential for great loss – especially if you don’t know what you’re doing

 With a PUT option, you’re agreeing to SELL a stock when it gets to a certain price at a specific time.
 With a CALL option, you’re agreeing to BUY a stock at a certain price at a specific time.

-PUT options are similar to an insurance policy.
+PUT options can be thought of like insurance policies.
 You get them at a set price, over a certain period of time and sell the stock regardless of the price.
 Investors generally buy PUTS when they are concerned that the market will fall.
 This is because a PUT gives you the right to sell a stock at a fixed price, and it will typically increase in value if the price of the underlying stock starts to drop.

 CALL options have a market price, referred to as a premium.
 You pay the premium of the call option to secure the contract to buy the underlying stock.